rapidrg/gasket-ai-backend-2/README.md

-# Gasket AI Backend with Color Detection
+# Gasket AI Backend with Optimized Pillow Color Detection

-This backend extracts dominant colors from a trading card image to suggest matching gasket colors.
+This backend uses Pillow to extract dominant colors from a trading card image, resized for low memory usage on Render.

 ## API